m3y54m/Embedded-Engineering-Roadmap/README.md

 _________________

-**Note:** It is not necessary to read or watch all of the following materials, but it is important to study enough to have at least a basic understanding of each topic.
-Of course, the more you study and practice, the deeper and wider your knowledge will become.
-This will ultimately improve your skills as an engineer.
+**Note:** It is not necessary to read or watch all of the following materials, but it is important to study enough to have a basic understanding of each topic.
+Of course, the more you study and practice, the greater your knowledge will become, ultimately enhancing your abilities as an engineer.

-Some of the resources mentioned here will only be used as references.
+Some of the resources mentioned here will just be used as references.
 Refer to them only when you need them.
 _________________

 ### Soft Skills